 - 1. Registration Overview.
 Registration via computer is available at any time during the university's registration periods, on ATHENA.
 Computers are available in labs across campus, and students may register at any location (on or off campus) where they can link into the internet.
-For registration instructions, click HERE or visit, http://wiki.eits.uga.edu/help/index.php/Athena.

-- 3. Registration Times.
+For registration instructions, click HERE or visit, http://wiki.eits.uga.edu/help/index.php/Athena. - 2.
+Registration Terms.
+Registration for Fall classes occurs each spring semester, and registration for Spring and Summer classes will now occur each Fall semester.
+Students receive their assigned registration tickets around early October for the Fall and Early March for Spring.
+Students' registration ticket can also be accessed via their ATHENA registration menu. - 3.
+Registration Times.
 Students are assigned registration periods each semester and notified via email by the registrar's office a few weeks prior to the beginning of registration.
 The exact dates and times for these phases for the current term are noted in the Key Dates within the Schedule of Classes.
 Generally, pre-registration for Spring and summer semesters is mid-October and pre-registration for Fall is early April.
 Please register at the earliest date possible!
-Early registration will help avoid problems when trying to add classes later on. - 4.
+Early registration will help avoid problems when trying to add classes later - 4.
 Preliminary Steps.
 Before registration, take these steps to make registration easier: